 Getting on top of what’s going on inside may help some reverse the process leading to insulin resistance, and glucose is the pivot point in that process.
 “Although the control of appetite is influenced by a whole orchestra of hormones, peptides, and neurotransmitters, glucose can still be considered as a lead player and perhaps the conductor of this orchestra,” Murray says.

 The basic dietary wisdom necessary for blood sugar management cannot be ignored, explains Skop, even if diabetics are using supplements for the same purpose.
 “Eating foods high in whole grains and fiber, and devoid of confections and bleached/processed flour/rice, will create a consistently lower glycemic load in the bloodstream,” he says.
+Natural remedies for diabetes can work in conjunction with diet to help those dealing with the condition.
 WF

 1. M. Whittekin (2011).
 Your Store & the Diabetes Epidemic-A Better Approach: Presented by Lily of the Desert.
 Natural Products Expo West, educational session.